 Depending on the amounts of records, that may take several seconds.
 Before turning to the mapping view, only one column should be selected.
-Press on the button left of "SWHE" in the table headers ("Open selection dialog for table column"), and select with the mouse one of the codes, then press o.k.
-The table should now comprise only one column.
-Afterwards use the drop-down list with the viewing options and choose map as shown below.
-Choose "HSMU." to select the geometry for the HSMUs.
-The program will now load the geometry for the HSMU and draw the map which takes several seconds.
+Press on the button left of "SWHE" in the table headers ("Open

 Interaction with GAMS

 The interaction with GAMS consists of three parts: